zaiisao/Documentation/en/Video/start_call_web.md

 title: Start a Video Call
 description:
 platform: Web
-updatedAt: Mon Jul 06 2020 10:09:33 GMT+0800 (CST)
+updatedAt: Tue Jul 21 2020 10:37:03 GMT+0800 (CST)
 ---
 # Start a Video Call
-<div class="alert note">Agora will soon release the Agora Web SDK NG, the next generation of the Agora Web SDK.
-The internal architecture of the Agora Web SDK NG is fully optimized, and the usability of its APIs greatly improved.
+<div class="alert note">Agora has released the Agora Web SDK NG, the next generation of the Agora Web SDK, which fully optimizes the internal architecture of the SDK and improves its usability.
+Based on Typescript, the Agora Web SDK NG uses Promises for asynchronous operations and provides more flexible and easy-to-use APIs.
 Click <a href="https://agoraio-community.github.io/AgoraWebSDK-NG/en/">here</a> to learn more about the Agora Web SDK NG.</div>

 Use this guide to quickly set up the Agora Web SDK and enable real-time voice and video functions in your app.